AI-Studio-Apps/nomad-media-player/README.md

 </div>

-Nomad Media Player stores your favorite public video channels, playlists, and learning guides locally.
-A self-hosted app for digital nomads, built with local-first design and privacy-respecting architecture.
+Nomad Media Player is a self-hosted app that stores your favorite public video channels, playlists, and learning guides locally.
+Designed for digital nomads, it prioritizes local-first design and privacy.

 In an era of abundant information, Nomad Media Player is a purpose-built workspace for intentional viewing and research.
 It allows students and professionals to curate their own educational feeds, separating valuable learning resources from the algorithmic loops of entertainment platforms.

 It fosters a proactive approach to media consumption, ensuring your time is spent on content you selected, not content suggested to you.

 ## Features